-- The officer is not engaged in his/her official duties.
+- The officer is not engaged in their official duties.
 An example is if the officer is off-duty and working as a private security guard, and there are no grounds for making a citizen’s arrest.
 4

 - The officer was using excessive force, and you were acting in lawful self-defense or defense of another.
 5 An example is if the officer beats you despite you not putting up a fight, and a bystander grabs the officer to stop the beating.

-- The defendant did not act knowingly.
+- You did not act knowingly.
 6 An example is if you have a seizure while being cuffed, causing your arms to flail and hit the officer; here, you are not criminally liable because the flailing was unintentional.

 5. Is the crime of resisting arrest deportable?

 6. Can I get my record sealed?

 Resisting arrest case convictions in Colorado can be sealed two years after the case closes.
-But if the charge gets dismissed, there is no wait to petition the court for a record seal.
-8 Learn how to seal criminal records under Colorado state law.
+If the charge gets dismissed, there is no wait to petition the court for a record seal.
+8

 7. Related offenses

 7.1.
 Vehicular eluding

 Vehicular evading (CRS 18-9-116.5) is driving recklessly (CRS 42-4-1401) and attempting to evade a pursuing police car.
 This felony carries one to 12 years in prison depending on whether an injury or death results.
 9

 7.2.
 Eluding a police officer

-Eluding a police officer (CRS 42-4-1413) is dodging – or attempting to dodge – a police vehicle that is signaling the motorist to pull over.
+Eluding a police officer (CRS 42-4-1413) is dodging – or attempting to dodge – a police vehicle that is signaling you to pull over.
 This class 2 traffic misdemeanor carries $150 to $300 in fines, and/or 10 to 90 days in jail.
 10

 7.3.
 Obstructing a peace officer